Non-standard limits of graphs and some orbit equivalence invariants: Introduction

 Warning: We have obtained some of our main results (especially Theorem~\ref{thm:costccost}) a couple of years ago.
 We discovered during the “Measured Group Theory” ESI workshop in Vienna (February 2016) that some of our results had a non trivial intersection with some ongoing work of Abért-Tóth (especially the first equality in our Theorem~\ref{th-intro:equality of lim cost for fixed price} in the case of local-global convergent sequences and our Corollary~\ref{cor-intro:cor: rk grad vs cost fixed price}).
 Some accident prevented us from releasing our papers simultaneously, but the overlaps with \cite{Abert-Toth-unif-rk-grad-cost-loc-glob-cv} must be considered parallel and independent results.

 \paragraph{Acknowledgments:} We are grateful to Luiz Cordeiro and László Márton Tóth for their comments and their careful reading of a preliminary version (November 2018).
 We also thank Gabor Elek pointing out some references.
 The three authors are supported by the ANR project GAMME (ANR-14-CE25-0004).
-The first named author is supported by the ERC Consolidator Grant No. 681207.
+The first named author is supported by the ERC Consolidator Grant No. 681207 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 281869850 (RTG 2229).
 The second and third named authors are supported by the CNRS and by the LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program ``Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
 The third author is also supported by the ANR project AGIRA (ANR-16-CE40-0022).
 We are grateful to the Erwin Schr{\"o}dinger Institute for Mathematics and Physics for hospitality during “Measured group theory” program in 2016.